-Over the past twenty years, Saint John’s Seminary has ordained over 232 men to the Roman Catholic priesthood.
-In September 2020, Saint John’s Seminary welcomed 79 new and returning seminarians into seminary formation from ten dioceses, three institutes of religious life, as well as from one ecclesial movement.
+Over the past twenty years, Saint John’s Seminary has ordained over 244 men to the Roman Catholic priesthood.
+In September 2021, Saint John’s Seminary welcomed 80 new and returning seminarians into seminary formation from eight dioceses, four institutes of religious life, and one ecclesial movement.

-The Master of Arts in Ministry program for the education and formation of lay, religious and deacons, completed its twentieth year in May 2021 and has awarded degrees to 222 men and women.
+The Master of Arts in Ministry program for the education and formation of lay, religious, and deacons completed its twentieth year in May 2021 and, with the 2022 graduating class, has awarded degrees to 231 men and women.

-The Master of Theological Studies for the New Evangelization program, which began in 2011 also for the education of lay, religious and deacons, has had 36 students successfully graduate from the program as of May 2021.
+The Master of Theological Studies for the New Evangelization program, which began in 2011 for the education of lay, religious, and deacons, has had 43 students successfully graduate from the program as of May 2022.

-The Pre-Theology Program, leading to the degree of Bachelor of Philosophy (B.Phil.) or Bachelor of Arts in Philosophy, (B.A., Phil.), provides a solid foundation for further seminary-theological studies, as well as the opportunity for ongoing discernment of the vocation to the diocesan priesthood and/or religious life.
-In the past ten years, 81% of those entering the Pre-Theology program have completed it, and 67% have gone on to continued formation and study in the Theology Program.
+The Pre-Theology Program, leading to the degree of Bachelor of Philosophy (B.Phil.) or Bachelor of Arts in Philosophy, (B.A., Phil.), provides a solid foundation for further seminary theological studies, as well as the opportunity for ongoing discernment of the vocation to the diocesan priesthood and/or religious life.
+In the past ten years, 81% of those entering the Pre-Theology program have completed it, and 68% have gone on to continued formation and study in the Theology Program.

 The M.A.M. and M.T.S.
 Degree Programs